Because every injury and case is different, there is no average settlement for a herniated disc from a car accident.

 Call in the Strong Arm when you need a helping hand after a car accident leaves you with a herniated disc.

 We want to secure a fair settlement or award for you to pay your accident-related losses.
-Reach a team member at (877) 239-4878 for a free consultation.
+Call us for a free consultation.
 You owe us nothing up front for our help.